 When you make du'ā', make the du'ā' of a servant.
 Affirm your helplessness and desperate need for Him.
 Turn to Him as a humble beggar and cry to Him.
 Feel that not a single hair in your body can do without Him.
 This Ramaḍān, train yourself to ask Allah for all your needs throughout the whole day.
 By reciting the sunnah adhkār and du'ās, feel your need for Him, even if it appears to be something mundane (e.g. going to the bathroom, leaving the house).

-We ask Allah, the King of the kings, to make us from His special servants who love Him, humble themselves to Him and submit to Him.
+We ask Allah, The Lord of the heavens and the earth, to make us from His special servants who love Him, humble themselves to Him and submit to Him.

 Tasting the Sweetness of Iman & Worship: A Beautiful Journey